nsaphra/gradience/README.md

 # gradience

 gradience is a tool for analyzing a language model during backpropagation.
 This system uses pytorch hooks so it can be applied to any architecture that contains 1 embedding layer.
 It automatically attaches hooks for analyzing gradients at each module in the architecture.
-The hook at each module collects average statistics for each word: l1, l1, mean, magnitude, range, and median of the gradient.
-(TODO: take arbitrary statistical functions.)
+The hook at each module collects average statistics for each word: l1, l1, farno factor, mean, magnitude, range, and median of the gradient.
+It supports arbitrary batch sizes, as long as the input and output both have dimensions `batch_size x sequence_length`.

 ## Usage